Note: If you buy the game from the humble bundle link, I get a small cut as it is a referral link.

 The environmental textures are of poor quality and low resolution.
 Some of the textures on allied vehicles look bad.
 But the particle effects, of which there are a ton of, look good, as do the explosions and most enemies.
 Its a trade off because the game throws hundreds of large creatures at you at once.

-You could have a horde of giant ants crawling around, while spiders jump from building to building firing webs and large alien that fire at you with blasters.
+You could have a horde of giant ants crawling around, while spiders jump from building to building firing webs.
+Large aliens that fire at you with blasters meanwhile .
 While at the same time you are unleashing complete hell with lasers and missiles and your AI controlled teammates are firing away.
 In the midst of most of the game, you won’t notice the lower resolution textures and poor graphics for the chaos and beauty of battle.

 Earth Defense Force gives you four different classes to play as and you can switch from one to another between missions.
 Each class controls vastly different to the others and has their own set of weapons that can be unlocked and upgraded.
 The Ranger is your basic soldier who is faster than the fencer or air raider and can sprint, looting items in a radius around him.
 His weapons range from assault rifles to rockets and grenades.
 He alongside the air raider can pilot vehicles and gets access to tanks, helicopters, and bikes.